 a.
-R&D applicants who have previously completed the eAPRIN (ex-CITI Japan) elearning program in a JST program b.
+R&D applicants who have previously completed the eAPRIN e-learning program in a JST program b.
 For other R&D applicants for whom a. above does not apply

-R&D applicants who have previously completed the eAPRIN (ex-CITI Japan) elearning program in a JST program by the time of their application are requested to declare this on the e-Rad application information input screen.
+R&D applicants who have previously completed the eAPRIN e-learning program in a JST program by the time of their application are requested to declare this on the e-Rad application information input screen.

-In cases where it is difficult to take a program on research ethics education at the affiliated institution (e.g., because the affiliated institution does not have a program on research ethics education), please use the digest version of the eAPRIN (ex-CITI Japan) through JST.
+In cases where it is difficult to take a program on research ethics education at the affiliated institution (e.g., because the affiliated institution does not have a program on research ethics education), please use the digest version of the eAPRIN through JST.
 Please refer to the research proposal application website for the attendance method: Please attend using the URL below. https://edu2.aprin.or.jp/ard/